sradc/sradc.github.io/_posts/2024-07-07-life-transformer.md

 ## Details

-The full code is made available, [here](https://github.com/sradc/life-transformer).
+The code is available, [here](https://github.com/sradc/life-transformer).

 The problem is modeled as: